Have you been told you need to floss or use interdental brushes?

-- Can bend the tips – Flexible brush heads make it simpler to get into gaps.
+- You can bend the tips – Flexible brush heads make it simpler to get into gaps.

-- Only option for braces – Floss simply does not suit those who wear fixed braces, brushes clean deeper and around fittings.
+- The only option for braces – Floss simply does not suit those who wear fixed braces, brushes clean deeper and around fittings.

 Interdental Brushes – Cons

-- More expensive than floss – Require different sizes for different gaps
+- More expensive than floss – Many people require different sizes for different gaps.

-- Can cut gums – If used aggressively the wire construction can cut or aggravate gums
+- Can cut gums – If used aggressively the wire construction can cut or aggravate the gums.

 - Time consuming – Getting in between all the gaps takes a lot of time.